michaelwnau/ussf-portal-cms/README.md

 Set these variables for Keystone in a `.envrc.local` file (only needed for local development):

 - `PORTAL_PATH` (path to the `ussf-portal-client` directory on your machine, used for running the portal app service in Docker)
+- `PORT` to `3001` if you are running CMS alongside Portal, as Portal will default to using port `3000` and come into conflict with CMS

 These env variables are already set in `.envrc` and only need to be added to your local file if you want to override the defaults: